thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/5. Submit Your App/fire-app-builder-submit-your-app.md

 {% include note.html content="When you submit your app, Amazon removes the signature you used to sign your app and re-signs it with an Amazon signature that is unique to you, does not change, and is the same for all apps in your account.
 You can find the Amazon signature hashes for your account by selecting any application in the developer console and navigating to the Binary File(s) tab.
 The SHA-1 and MD5 hashes for your account are listed in the Appstore Certificate Hashes section. <br/><br/>Even if you lose the keystore you created to sign your release builds, it won't affect your ability to push out updates to your app because your app's signature is associated with your Amazon developer account." %}

-## Gather Image Assets of Your App
+## Gather Image Assets for Your App

 You need a variety of image assets (in many different sizes) when you submit your app.
+These images assets are used to promote your app in both the online Appstore and the device Appstore.

 The image assets are described in two sections in [Image Guidelines for App Submission](https://developer.amazon.com/public/support/submitting-your-app/tech-docs/asset-guidelines-for-app-submission).
 The image submission guidelines describe two sets of images:

 * The [General Assets](https://developer.amazon.com/public/support/submitting-your-app/tech-docs/asset-guidelines-for-app-submission#generalassets) section describes image assets required for general Fire apps, display on the web, and older devices.
 * The [Fire TV assets](https://developer.amazon.com/public/support/submitting-your-app/tech-docs/asset-guidelines-for-app-submission#firetvassets) section describes images required for the [new user interface for Fire TV](http://phx.corporate-ir.net/phoenix.zhtml?c=176060&p=irol-newsArticle&ID=2206525) that was released in the Fall of 2016.